BellsOfTheCascades/helpers/video-editing.md

 ### Fading in and out of a video

 Fading involves both the video and audio of a file.
-While it's possible to fade each separately and to do different amounts of fade at the beginning and end, to make things simpler we do both audio and video at both the start and end.
+While it's possible to fade each separately and to do different amounts of fade at the beginning and end, the most straightforward approach is to apply the same amount to both audio and video at both the start and end.

 [`fadevid.sh`](https://github.com/rootwork/bash-scripts/blob/main/videos/fadevid.sh) takes a filename, and optionally an amount of time for the fade.